Bangladesh and the United Nations: History

 In 1975, Bangladesh was elected vice-president of the General Assembly of the United Nations.
 From 1976 to 1978, it also on several terms served as an elected member of the United Nations Economic and Social Council (ECOSOC) latest being for the term 2020–2022.
 In 1979, Bangladesh was elected to the United Nations Security Council.
 As a member of the security council, Bangladesh voted against the Soviet Union invasion of Afghanistan, criticized Israeli settlements, and called for the return of American hostages from Iran.
 From 1980 to 1982, Osman Ghani Khan then CAG of Bangladesh elected as Chairman of the United Nations Board of Auditors for two successive terms.
 In 1980, Bangladesh served as the Coordinator of the Least Developed Countries.
 Bangladesh served another term in ECOSOC from 1981 to 1983.
 From 1982 to 1983, Bangladesh was the Chairman of the Group of 77.
 In 1985, Bangladesh was elected, for the first time, to the United Nations High Commissioner for Refugees.
 From 1983 to 2000, Bangladesh served as a member of the Human Rights Commission.
 In 1985, Abu Sayeed Chowdhury, former President of Bangladesh, was made the head of the United Nations Commission on Human Rights.

 Humayun Rashid Choudhury, a former Foreign Minister of Bangladesh, was elected as President of the United Nations General Assembly during its 41st session between 1986 and 1987.
 Bangladesh was elected to the Security Council again in 2000 and from March 2000 to June 2001 served as the President of the Security Council.
 Bangladesh was the Chairman of the Committee Concerning Sierra Leone during its tenure at the Security Council.
 During the same period, Bangladesh was also the Chairman of the Working Committee on the Role of Sanctions.
 From 2006 to 2008, Bangladesh served in the United Nations Commission on Human Rights.
 Bangladesh joined the Peace Building Commission as a founding member.

 Bangladesh was elected to the United Nations Human Rights Council on 13 October 2018.
 It was elected for a term of three years from 2019 to 2021.
 Bangladesh received 178 votes in the election to the council.
 Bangladesh had previously served three terms in the United Nations Human Rights Council.

 Peacekeeping

 Bangladesh UN Peacekeeping Force is one of the largest contingent force of the United Nations and in December 2017 it had 7246 personal deployed in peacekeeping operations.
 Bangladesh first sent its soldiers to peacekeeping operations in 1988.
 Bangladesh peacekeepers have been deployed in a number of countries such as East Timor, Lebanon, South Sudan, Namibia, Haiti, Liberia, etc. Since 1988 to 2017, over 150 thousand Bangladeshi soldiers have participated in UN peacekeeping. from 1988 to 2017, 135 soldiers were killed in peacekeeping operations.
-In 2017, Bangladesh provided the third largest number of personal from Asia to United Nation.
+In 2017, Bangladesh provided the third largest number of personnel from Asia to United Nation.